By Fr. Ron Will, CPPS

 Here we are discerning both the movement of God and our own movement — or lack of it — in response.
 Often even the director will be sounding the depths with you just as much at sea as you.
 It is your heart and your language not the director’s that is the basis of your retreat.
 Your director is simply a companion and a compass for pointing to your more intimate but sometimes barely perceptible companion, Jesus Christ.

 We have adapted our retreat format so that you can make the retreat from your own home.
-We will use this format until we can again offer in-person events.
+We will use this format for those who cannot attend in-person events.
 You will still meet daily with a spiritual director for a personalized retreat experience.